philackm/ScrollableGraphView/APIv4.md

 Provides the number of points for each each plot.

-# Proposed API - ReferenceLines Class
+# API - ReferenceLines Class

 ## New Customisation Options for Reference Lines